alfanazizi/alfanazizi/README.md

 #

+---

 ### 📊 Stats
 ### ![Alfan's GitHub stats](https://github-readme-stats.vercel.app/api?username=alfanazizi&show_icons=true&theme=gruvbox)

 ### <!-- ![GitHub Streak](https://streak-stats.demolab.com?user=Alfanazizi&theme=gruvbox&border_radius=4.5) -->

+---

 #

 <details>
  <summary><h3>👨‍💻 Azizi's Coding Journey</h3></summary>
    I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, And all the while, teaching myself.
 However, I had another desire I had been pursuing throughout this time - YouTube content creation.
 But there's something that's always bothered me about my journey -  I do have to eat, at the end of the day, but I think it's time.
 It's time to expand mycomfort-zone again.
 I have a burning desire to get back on the horse, and fulfill my dream younger me had of building my own digital assets, my own digital assets.
-And in order to do that, I'll be implmementing a few measures to streamline my YouTube content and blog-websites.
+And in order to do that, I'll be implmementing a few measures to streamline my YouTube content and creating my own blog-websites.
 Don't wait up, because I'm coming.

 [website]: https://alfanazizi.github.io
 [youtube]: https://youtube.com/alfanazizi